zeek/zeek-docs/doc/scripts/base/utils/dir.zeek.rst

    in the future.

-   :dir: The directory to monitor for files.
+   :param dir: The directory to monitor for files.

-   :callback: Callback that gets executed with each file name
+   :param callback: Callback that gets executed with each file name
              that is found.
 Filenames are provided with the full path.

-   :poll_interval: An interval at which to check for new files.
+   :param poll_interval: An interval at which to check for new files.